ga-wdi-exercises/pokenatra/readme.md

 ## Objectives

-Build at least a single model application using Sinatra that allows for the creating, reading, updating and deleting of a Pokemon.
+Build at least a single model application using Sinatra that allows for the creating, reading, updating and deleting of Pokemon.

 Listed below are the various potential ERD's for this app in increasing difficulty. **Do not attempt to code an ERD unless you have already finished coding the domains before it** (i.e., "I can only do silver if I've finished the MVP").
 Remember, a polished MVP is better than a non functioning silver.